Article at a Glance

 oneAPI Data Analytics Library (oneDAL) (CPU and partial GPU support)

-oneDAL is a library that helps speed up big data analysis by providing highly optimized algorithmic building blocks for all stages of data analytics (preprocessing, transformation, analysis, modeling, validation, and decision making) in batch, online, and distributed processing modes of computation.
+oneDAL helps speed up big data analysis by providing highly optimized algorithmic building blocks for all stages of data analytics (preprocessing, transformation, analysis, modeling, validation, and decision making) in batch, online, and distributed processing modes of computation.
 Although classically intended for CPUs, oneDAL provides SYCL API extensions that enable GPU usage for some of the algorithms.

 oneAPI Deep Neural Network Library (oneDNN) (CPU, GPU)